 The administration of justice through courts of law is part of the Constitutional scheme to secure law and order and the protection of life, liberty and property.
 Under that scheme, it is for the judge to pronounce judgment and sentence, and it is for the executive to enforce them.
 Normally such enforcement presents no such difficulty; but circumstances may arise where carrying out a sentence, or setting machinery of justice in motion, might imperil the safety of the realm.
 Thus, if the enforcement of the sentence is likely to lead to bloodshed and revolution, the executive might well pause before exposing the State to such peril.

-Philosophy and necessity for conferring of the power in the hands of the executive was stated in federalist no. 24 by Hamilton:“In reasons of insurrection or rebellion, there are often critical moments when a well timed offer of pardon to the insurgents or rebels may restore the tranquility of the commonwealth and which, if suffered to pass unimproved, it may never be possible afterwards to recall.
+Philosophy and necessity for conferring of the power in the hands of the executive were stated in federalist no. 24 by Hamilton: “In seasons of insurrection or rebellion, there are often critical moments when a well-timed offer of pardon to the insurgents or rebels may restore the tranquillity of the commonwealth and which, if suffered to pass unimproved, it may never be possible afterwards to recall.

 The American Constitution gives the President the power to grant reprieves or pardons for offences against the USA, except in case of impeachment.
 However, this power is available only in case of violation of Federal law and pardon in the case of violation of a State law has to come from the Governor of the State concerned.

-In UK, the Constitutional monarch can pardon or show mercy to a conviction on ministerial advice.
+In the UK, the Constitutional monarch can pardon or show mercy to a conviction on ministerial advice.

 In Canada, pardons are considered by the National Parole Board under the Criminal Records Act.